philbowles/h4plugins/README.md

 ---

-# Plugins
+# Plugins Overview

 ## Basics & GPIO (no network required)

-* [H4P_SerialCmd](docs/h4cmd.md): Send commands to control and/or diagnose all other plugins.
+* [H4P_SerialCmd](docs/h4p.md): Send commands to control and/or diagnose all other plugins.
 This is so important, it is automatically included for you and its the first plugin you should get to know.

-* [H4P_FlasherController](docs/h4fc.md): One-line coding of multiple simultaneous LED flashing by Square Wave, PWM, abitrary pattern and Morse code
+* [H4P_Signaller](docs/h4fc.md): One-line coding of multiple simultaneous LED flashing by Square Wave, PWM, abitrary pattern and Morse code

-* [H4P_GPIOManager](docs/h4gm.md): One-line coding / mangement of a variety of different GPIO strategies, e.g. debouncing, decoding of rotary encoders, etc - there are NN in all to choose from to match pretty much any kind of hardware you might want attach to the GPIO.
+* [H4P_PinMachine](docs/h4gm.md): One-line coding / mangement of a variety of different GPIO strategies, e.g. debouncing, decoding of rotary encoders, etc - there are over 20 covering pretty much any kind of hardware you might want attach to the GPIO pins.

 * [H4P_ToneController](docs/h4tc.md) Buzzer, tones, sirens and...yes, actual music!
-Can play simultaneous different "voices" (musical parts) on multiple buzzers.
+Can play simultaneous different "voices" (musical parts) and/or chords on multiple buzzers.

-* [H4P_PersistentStorage](docs/h4stor.md): Save name/value pairs across reboots (requires LittleFS)

 ## Switches and "Things"

 Many iot devices have one simple thing to do: switch something on/off on a single GPIO - like a relay for example.
 If that's all you need, use a plugin with "...Switch" on the end of its name.
 If you need something a little more fancy, for example to do some other "work" then choose a plugin with "...Thing" on the end of its name.
-The actual "thing" is a function *you* write so it can be anything, but whatever it is, sending `h4/on` or saying "Alexa...switch on 'thing'" will make it do its thing and `h4/off` will stop it.
+The actual "thing" is a function *you* write so it can be anything, but whatever it is, sending `h4/on` or saying "Alexa...switch on 'thing'" will make it "do its thing" and `h4/off` will stop it.

 Networking is not required but if you *are* connected, the webserver will automatically add the "big red switch" and various other options to control the plugin.